wikimedia/operations-software-conftool/README.md

 Finally, `free_form` determines if only predefined fields are accepted (when `false`, the default) or if additional fields can be added to an object.

+It is also possible to define more fine-grained controls on the structure of an object by defining its structure via a json schema.
+If you want to do that, you will have to add a reference in your main schema to the additional validation you want to provide in the `json_schema` section.
+There you can declare rules in the form shown above - all the ones whose `selector` matches the current objects will be applied, and the schema indicated in the `schema` stanza will be used for validation.

+So for instance if you define

+    horse:
+      path: "horses"
+      tags:
+        - color
+        - breed
+      schema:
+        height:
+          default: 0
+        nick:
+          default: ''
+        custom:
+          default: null
+      json_schema:
+        base_path: "schemas"
+        rules:
+          running_horses:
+            schema: 'runner_horse.schema'
+            selector: "breed=runner"

+you will check any `horse` object with tag `breed=runner` with the JSON schema that can be found in `schemas/runner_horse.schema`.
+This allows for better granularity and precision of your data validation.

 Running tests